Holland & Belgium Along the Dutch Waterways

 Antwerp

-Famous for its diamond trade and fine arts legacy, Antwerp’s old city evolved within 16th‑century fortifications.
+Antwerp.
+Known as Belgium’s “second city,” Antwerp is among the five largest seaports in the world.
+Famous for its diamond trade and fine arts legacy, the old city evolved within 16th-century fortifications.
 It is home to four of the world’s 18 diamond exchanges and an abundance of Flemish Renaissance treasures.
-Visit the UNESCO-inscribed belfry at Cathedral of Our Lady and see 17th‑century Baroque masterpieces by the city’s native son, Peter Paul Rubens.

 • day 7